 Substratum – An underlying layer.
 The foundation; material on which another material is attached.

-Surform plane – A type plane with various blades for special purposes; one with precision sharpened, hard teeth set to produce consistent quality cuts.
+Surform plane – A type of plane with various blades for special purposes; one with precision-sharpened, hard teeth set to produce consistent quality cuts.

 Sweep – A flexible strip on the bottom edge of a door to prevent drafts.

 Swing stapler (hammer tacker) – A small, hand-held heavy duty stapling device that requires one-hand operation; used with a swinging motion much like that of a hammer.
 Ideal for installing insulation, poly sheeting, tar paper, carpet, house wrap, etc.